Meteorite Gatuto – Kenya

 Packaging: Transparent plastic box (5,8 x 3,8 x 1,6 cm)

-The Gatuto meteorite is an ordinary L6 grade chondrite, indicating that it contains lower iron content compared to other chondrites.
-It was struck on 24 April 2020 in the Kirinyaga area of Kenya.
-The event was observed at around 20:27 local time, when witnesses noted a bright trail in the sky, followed by three detonations and another longer sound ending in an explosion.
-The total weight of the fragments found is estimated at approximately 25 kilograms.
+The Gatuto meteorite is an ordinary chondrite of class L6, indicating that it contains a lower amount of iron compared to other chondrites.
+It fell on April 24, 2020 in the Kirinyaga area in Kenya.
+The event was observed around 8:27 PM local time, when witnesses saw a bright trail in the sky, followed by three detonations and another prolonged sound ending in an explosion.
+The total weight of recovered fragments is estimated at approximately 25 kilograms.

-Some fragments of the Gatuto meteorite landed in populated areas, including one that pierced the roof of a house, while larger pieces were found in nearby villages and near the road.
-It is characterised by its light grey colour with a crystalline structure resembling sugar and visible metallic grains.
-Some specimens show thin black shock veins.
-A black fusion crust is often present on the surface, formed during passage.
+Some fragments of the Gatuto meteorite landed in populated areas, including one that broke through a house roof, while larger pieces were found in surrounding villages and near a road.
+It is characterized by a light gray color with a crystalline texture resembling sugar and visible metallic grains.
+Some specimens display thin black shock veins.
+A black fusion crust formed during atmospheric entry is often present on the surface.